Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Preliminaries

 is a Lie system with associated Lie algebra $\Sl(2,\mathbb{R})$, generated by the vector fields

 which satisfy the following commutation relations

-As it happens for each Lie system, the generators of its Vessiot Lie algebra, the vector fields $X_1,X_2$ and $X_3$, transform each Lie system defined by them into another one of the same type.
+As it happens for each Lie system, the flow of generators of its Vessiot Lie algebra, the vector fields $X_1,X_2$ and $X_3$, transforms each Lie system defined by them into another one of the same type.

 Eq. \eqref{3rd2} admits the first integral

 because multiplying the left hand side of (\ref{3rd2}) by $\frac 12 a$ we obtain